eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 | |ParticipantRes
 +--------------------------------+----------------------------------------------+----------+

-Another :ref:`tutorial <tutorials_qos_ownership_ownership>` explained the use of the Ownership and Ownership Strenght QoS (see `Ownership QoS Policy <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#ownershipqospolicy>`_) and how to configure it within the ROS 2 talker/listener demo.
+Another :ref:`tutorial <tutorials_qos_ownership_ownership>` explained the use of the Ownership and Ownership Strength QoS (see `Ownership QoS Policy <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#ownershipqospolicy>`_) and how to configure it within the ROS 2 talker/listener demo.
-This tutorial will show how to change Ownership Strenght QoS in runtime, after all nodes have been already deployed.
+This tutorial will show how to change Ownership Strength QoS in runtime, after all nodes have been already deployed.
-We will see how three nodes (one subscriber and two publishers) interact: After creation the subscriber will only be receiving data from the publisher with bigger ownership strenght (corresponding to exclusive ownership QoS), and after that we will change the ownership strenght of the other one to become bigger, thus the subscriber will start to show the data of the latter.
+We will see how three nodes (one subscriber and two publishers) interact: After creation the subscriber will only be receiving data from the publisher with bigger ownership strength (corresponding to exclusive ownership QoS), and after that we will change the ownership strength of the other one to become bigger, thus the subscriber will start to show the data of the latter.

 This will be done creating a custom package, following similar steps as in this `ROS 2 tutorial <https://docs.vulcanexus.org/en/latest/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-CPP.html>`_ to be able to change a node's parameter, and respond to that change by changing the Partition QoS of the publisher.